| |

 Annuity charges

-By purchasing an annuity through an open
+By purchasing annuities through an open

 market option, the current pension fund provider may make